tomalrussell/lister/README.md

 that's to let people use it offline, or just to avoid making relatively slow request over the network.

-HTML5 localStorage is well supported across browsers.
-On the other hand, it's just a key/value store for strings.
+HTML5 localStorage is well supported across browsers (http://caniuse.com/#feat=namevalue-storage).
+On the other hand, it's basically just a key/value store for strings (http://diveintohtml5.info/storage.html#methods).

 Lister is a small wrapper around HTML5 localStorage designed for storing lists of things - probably objects, probably all identifiable by some id.

-Hopefully it's nice to use - I wrote partly as an 'I just want to...' module, without making assumptions about other javascript/frameworks.
+Hopefully it's nice to use - I wrote it as an 'I just want to...' module, hopefully without making too many assumptions about other javascript/frameworks.

 ## How can I use lister?